 All of these questions will need answering from the outset so you can ensure your kitchen design meets your requirements.

-How Can I Maximise Natural Light?
+How to Maximise Natural Light

-One of the benefits of having an open plan kitchen diner is that you are not sacrificing natural light by having smaller separate rooms.
-If your kitchen diner is to the rear of the property, consider bi-fold doors that open to the garden.
+One of the benefits of having an open-plan kitchen diner is that you are not sacrificing natural light by having smaller separate rooms.
+If your kitchen diner is to the rear of the property, consider bifold doors that open to the garden.
 The full-height glazing will allow in plenty of sunlight as well as offering views of the outside.

 If you are choosing to add a side-return extension or are after more privacy, then opting for clerestory windows is a good design solution.
 A bank of rooflights is another popular option.

-How Will I Heat the Space?
+How Will I Heat my Kitchen Extension?

 Radiators are a cheap way to heat the kitchen diner, however plinth heaters are a good choice if you are limited on wall space as they fit neatly between the bottom of the base units and the floor.
 Heated towel rails – complete with pegs for tea towels – are also popular.